Our Industry, On the Ballot

 PAC 120 CLUB

 AGC of California’s elite PAC 120 Club offers exclusive opportunities to get involved in politics and elections.
 Membership in this group provides unique benefits throughout the year, such as meetings with key business and political leaders, complimentary registration to a number of AGC advocacy-related events, and company recognition at select AGC functions.
-New members may join any time of year, at a discounted annual rate of $500 for the first two years of involvement.
+New members may join any time of year.